12 Gratitude Practices for Kids.

 Gratitude comes from happiness or is it the other way around.
 Happiness comes from being grateful for all that you have and all that you are.
 Happiness is the love coming from you in the present moment.

-I have noticed that sometimes children don’t know what gratitude is, unless you explain that it means to be thankful.
+In my years of teaching young children, I have noticed that sometimes children don’t know what gratitude is, unless you explain that it means to be thankful.
 Here are 12 ideas to try with your children to instill gratitude and create happiness.
 Although practicing gratitude may not solve everything, it’s a place to start.

 1. Say “Thank you” more often